MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/mbr2gpt-tool-test-guidance.md

 3. Boot the device into Windows PE, version 1703, which can be obtained from the Windows Assessment and Deployment Kit for Windows 10, version 1703.

-4. Run MBR2GPT.EXE against the disk where Windows 10 is installed
+4. Run MBR2GPT.EXE against the disk where Windows 10 is installed.

 5. Reconfigure the firmware to boot in UEFI mode, enable Secure Boot, and disable CSM by:

-    1. Changing the relevant settings in the firmware menu, or
+    - Changing the relevant settings in the firmware menu

+    or

-    2. Running a tool provided by the PC or firmware manufacturer
+    - Running a tool provided by the PC or firmware manufacturer

 6. Boot to Windows 10 in UEFI mode

-### Conversion as part of reimaging
+### Conversion as part of re-imaging

 1. Start with a device running Windows 7, 8, or 8.1 in BIOS mode.